-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-2.1 There shall be a written Food Safety Plan.
-The plan shall cover the Operation.
-The Operation and products covered shall be defined.
-WP • The Food Safety Plan shall identify all locations of Operation covered by the plan and shall identify physical, chemical, and biological hazards reasonably likely to occur and hazard control procedures, including monitoring, verification and recordkeeping, for all provisions covered by this audit.
-Auditor shall observe the Food Safety Plan and verify that the plan has considered potential biological, chemical and physical hazards and has identified preventive controls for hazards that may reasonably affect food safety.
-Operation develops or completes a Food Safety Plan for all locations of Operation.
-G-2.2 The Food Safety Plan shall be reviewed at least annually.
-R Operation shall be responsible for reviewing their Food Safety Plan at least annually, documenting the review procedure and revising the plan as necessary.
-Updated or revised on date shall be indicated.
-Auditor reviews last Food Safety Plan review.
-Operation reviews Food Safety Plan and documents review.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action G-2.1 There shall be a written food safety plan.
+The plan shall cover the operation.
+The operation and products covered shall be defined.
+WP • The food safety plan shall identify all locations of the operation covered by the plan.
+The plan shall address physical, chemical, and biological hazards reasonably likely to occur as well as hazard control procedures, including monitoring, verification, and recordkeeping, for all provisions covered by this audit.
+Auditor shall observe the food safety plan and verify that the plan has considered potential physical, chemical, and biological hazards and has identified preventive controls for hazards that may reasonably affect food safety.
+Operation develops or completes a food safety plan for all products and locations of operation.
+G-2.2 The food safety plan shall be reviewed at least annually and when changes that affect the operation occur.
+R Operation shall be responsible for reviewing their food safety plan at least annually or anytime changes that affect the operation occur (e.g., purchase of new packing equipment, changes in management, new product type), documenting the review procedure and revising the plan as necessary.
+Updated or revised on date shall be indicated, and a written record of review shall be signed by senior management.
+Auditor shall review documentation that the food safety plan is reviewed and revised at least annually, or when changes that affect the operation occur.
+Operation reviews the food safety plan at least annually or when changes that affect the operation occur.